antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ### Giving the user an input

 In this initial pass, I'm going to attempt to add an input for the user to add todos.
-I want to be sure that the input takes values and show the values.
+I want to be sure that the input takes and shows the values.

 ```diff
 diff --git a/src/TodoList/TodoList.test.jsx b/src/TodoList/TodoList.test.jsx